antaris-inc/SatOS-Payload-SDK/examples/app-python/README.md

 # Configuring GPIO in application
 The sample program supports GPIO connected through FTDI interface.
 To configure GPIO, assign right GPIO pin numbers in example_app.py.
-Kindly note that, GPIO pins used in application are same as pins declared while adding Payload in ACP.
+Kindly note that, GPIO pins used in application must be same as pins declared while adding Payload in ACP.

 # Configuring UART in application
 Assign right UART port number (e.g. /dev/ttyUSB0 etc.) in example_app.py.
-Assign expected Baud rate.
+Assign expected Baud rate in example_app.py.
 Default Baud rate is 9600.
 Kindly note that, sample program assumes that, Tx and Rx are connected in loopback mode.

 # Building sample application with I/O interface